Doraemon (character)

 Doraemon (ドラえもん) is the titular character of the manga and anime series Doraemon, created by Fujiko Fujio.
-Doraemon is a male robotic cat that travels back in time from the 22nd century to aid a preteen boy named Nobita.
+Doraemon is a male robotic cat that travels back in time from the 22nd century to aid a preteen boy named Nobita Nobi in his daily life.

 Doraemon is considered to be one of the most popular manga and anime characters of all time.
 A birth certificate for the character gives him a birth date of 3 September 2112 and lists his city of residency as Kawasaki, Kanagawa, the city where the manga was created.
 In 2008, Japan's Foreign Ministry appointed Doraemon the country's "anime ambassador".

 Creation and conception

 Doraemon was conceived by Hiroshi Fujimoto following a series of three events.
 Firstly, when searching for ideas for a new manga, he wished that a machine existed that would come up with ideas for him.
 Secondly, he tripped over his daughter's toy.
 Thirdly, he heard cats fighting in his neighborhood.